1757 - French invasion of Hanover – Richelieu marches towards Saxony

 On October 16, Broglie's first division reached Mühlhausen.

-On October 17, Broglie's second division made a junction with his first corps at Mühlhausen.
+On October 17, Broglie's second division joined his first corps at Mühlhausen.
 Broglie's entire Corps then passed under the command of the Prince de Soubise as part of the French Army of Saxony.

-N.B.: from this point all operations of Broglie's Corps are described in the article 1757 - Franco-Imperial invasion of Saxony while the present article depicts the operations of Richelieu's Army.
+N.B.: from this point all operations of Broglie's Corps are described in the article 1757 - Franco-Imperial invasion of Saxony while the present article describes the operations of Richelieu's Army.

 On October 20, Ferdinand's Corps retired to Magdeburg.

 Near Halberstadt, Richelieu's Army was making preparations to retire to its winter-quarters in Brunswick and Hanover.
 But in France, the Court was not inclined to confirm a ceasefire.
-Indeed, when Starhemberg, the Austrian ambassador, was informed by the Cardinal de Bernis of the agreement proposed by Richelieu, he vigorously protested against any such agreement.
+Indeed, when the Cardinal de Bernis informed Starhemberg, the Austrian ambassador, of the agreement proposed by Richelieu, he vigorously protested against any such agreement.

 On October 22, Frederick abandoned all hope of a ceasefire with Richelieu and ordered Ferdinand to march on Berlin.